If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Unsplash

 You’re comfortable making decisions and tackling challenges on your own.
 You don’t feel the need to constantly consult with people or try to earn their approval.
-This independence extends to your leisure time as well – you’re happy to plan trips, attend events, or try new experiences solo.
+Your independence extends to your leisure time as well.
+You’re happy to plan trips, attend events, or try new experiences solo.
 Your self-reliance is a source of pride and confidence.

 9. You’re creative during your alone time.